Upcoming Events

 New York YCL members have been participating in the solidarity efforts with comrades in Cuba, including through the National Network on Cuba coalition and Cuba Sí, organizing and mobilizing for rallies in support of the Cuban Revolution, working to promote education about the island, and supporting the fights to lift the imperialist blockade against the country.
 We support the struggle for a free Palestine.
 We support the struggle for an independent Puerto Rico.
 We have also been supporting efforts to stem the tide of the new Cold War and push back against the threat of US hybrid-war against China and eastern Asia.
 We are fighting for a world based on mutual respect and peace, not imperialist capitalist aggression that only pushes jingoist and xenophobic rhetoric and violence.

-Through the CPUSA’s International Department and Peace & Solidarity Commission, YCL members work in solidarity with and build connections with young comrades in Communist Party and Communist Youth organizations around the world.
+Through the CPUSA’s International Department and Peace & Solidarity Commission, YCL members work in solidarity with and build connections with young comrades in Communist Parties and Communist Youth organizations around the world.
 In addition to international delegation opportunities, YCL members coordinate educational and cultural projects across capitalist borders.
 From Cuba to the UK, Vietnam to Spain, China to South Swaziland, everywhere, we are developing the growing international Communist movement.

 Black Liberation, Racial Justice, and Prison Abolition